aryan114/AP-CSA-Calculator/README.md

 1) Clone our project if this is your first time doing so.
 2) Go to the file Main.java and click run.
 3) Our project will then be successfully compiled and executed!
+3) You can either use the default credentials or create new credentials to log in.
 4) Closing the JFrame will close down the entire program, therefore, if you're not using the JFrame, just minimize it to continue using other parts of the program.